JacquesFernandes/inceptivus/readme.txt

 Hello there!

-This is the repo for the Mega Event...
+This is the Bit Bucket repo for the Mega Event...

 Devs: Jacques, Nischal, Siddhant
+We are going to get this thing off the ground!

+To-Do:
+- Replace Mitesh's game
+- Consider making it more mobile friendly (since there is no iframe this time :P )

 Remember...
 - add